(888) 552-6760 SCHEDULE AN APPOINTMENT

 This page was updated on June 8, 2022.

-Some of these tests also will be used to monitor progress and modify the treatment plan if needed.
-Tests designed for diagnosing testicular cancer include:
+Tests designed for diagnosing testicular cancer include those listed below.
+Some of these tests are used to monitor progress and modify the testicular cancer treatment plan if needed.

-BiopsyBiopsies for testicular cancer are usually performed only after removing the affected testicle because of the danger of the cancer spreading into lymph nodes.
-When the testicle is removed, it is sent to the lab, where a pathologist will perform tests for a more specific diagnosis.
+A biopsy for testicular cancer is usually performed only after removing the affected testicle because of the danger of the cancer spreading into lymph nodes.
+When the testicle is removed, it is sent to a lab, where a pathologist performs tests for a more specific diagnosis.

-• MRI may be used to examine soft tissues within the body, but unlike X-rays and CT scans, an MRI uses radiofrequency waves and powerful magnets to generate the images, so there is no radiation exposure.
+Magnetic resonance imaging (MRI) may be used to examine soft tissues within the body.
+Unlike X-rays and CT scans, an MRI uses radiofrequency waves and powerful magnets to generate the images, so there is no radiation exposure.
 An MRI may help determine if cancer cells have spread to the brain or spinal cord.

 Next topic: How is testicular cancer treated?